code-differently/corejava-lab12/README.md

 #### Step 01

-In the package `lab10.part_a.examples` look at the file `Example01_Indexing` and write comments for each line of code.
+In the package `lab12.part_a.examples` look at the file `Example01_BooleanDemo` and write comments for each line of code.
 When complete review with instructor.

 #### Step 02

-In the package `labs.lab10.part_a.activity` complete the `Activity01_Indexing` per the following:
+In the package `labs.lab12.part_a.activity` complete the `Activity01_TempCheck` per the following:

-        Utilizing index on the pre-defined String, start at the first e and locate the index of the very next e.
+        Create a program that takes in an expected user input as an integer The program should compare that input and based on the result of the comparison, print out a statement:
+        If input is less than or equal to 45 - "It's cold - putting on a coat!"
+        If input is greater than or equal to 46 and less than or equal to 65 - "It's not bad out - a hoodie will do just fine!"
+        Any other situation, - "It's hot - a T shirt will be perfect."

 Your program is working correctly, if when run, the following is the output (Abe first name Lincoln last name):
 ```
-10
+Enter a number from 0 to 100
+66
+It's hot - a T shirt will be perfect.
 ```

-> Use Example01_IndexOf for reference.
+> Use Example01_ for reference.

 ### Example and Activity 02

 #### Step 01

-In the package `lab11.part_a.examples` look at the file `Example02_Concatenate` and write comments for each line of code.
+In the package `lab12.part_a.examples` look at the file `Example02_EqualityString` and write comments for each line of code.
 When complete review with instructor.

 #### Step 02

-In the package `labs.lab11.part_a.activity` complete the `Activity02_Concatenate` per the following:
+In the package `labs.lab12.part_a.activity` complete the `Activity02_EqualityOperator` per the following:

-    Create two different variables that hold text - a first name and a last name Create a third variable that combines both of the variables Print out the variable that contains the concatenation
+    Create a program that compares two variables (4 and 5) and returns if they're equal to each other - true of false

 Your program is working correctly, if when run, the following is the output:
 ```
-Abe Lincoln
+Are 4 and 4 equal? true
+Are 4 and 5 equal? false
 ```

-> Use Example02_Concatenate for reference.
+> Use Example02_ for reference.

 ### Example and Activity 03

 #### Step 01

-In the package `lab11.part_a.examples` look at the file `Example03_Replace` and write comments for each line of code.
+In the package `lab12.part_a.examples` look at the file `Example03_EqualityTest` and write comments for each line of code.
 When complete review with instructor.

 #### Step 02

-In the package `labs.lab11.part_a.activity` complete the `Activity03_Replace` per the following:
+In the package `labs.lab12.part_a.activity` complete the `Activity03_IfElseNameCheck` per the following:

-    Utilizing the built in replace method, create a new String that holds an updated version of the sentence with every lowercase r transformed into uppercase.
-Print out this new string.
+    Create a program that asks the user for their first name and stores it Check the name the user input against Elvis - if it Elvis, print out "You are the king of rock and roll" After checking the name, if the user's name is anything aside from Elvis - "You are not the king"

 Your program is working correctly, if when run, the following is the output:
 ```
-Using StRing Replace to Replace chaRacteR
+Enter your name:
+Elvis
+You are the king of rock and roll
 ```

-> Use Example03_Replace for reference.
+> Use Example03 for reference.

 ### Example and Activity 04

 #### Step 01

-In the package `lab11.part_a.examples` look at the file `Example04_Extraction` and write comments for each line of code.
+In the package `lab12.part_a.examples` look at the file `Example04_IfDemo` and write comments for each line of code.
 When complete review with instructor.

 #### Step 02

-In the package `labs.lab11.part_a.activity` complete the `Activity04_Extraction` per the following:
+In the package `labs.lab12.part_a.activity` complete the `Activity04_IfElseDemo` per the following:

-    Utilizing the built in substring method on the predefined String, print out the results to satisfy the example below
+    Create a program that takes a user input as a number Check the number, if it is equal to 7, the program should print to the user "That's lucky!"
+    If after checking the number and it is not equal to 7, print to the user "That's unlucky!"

 Your program is working correctly, if when run, the following is the output:
 ```
-Learn
-g Ja
-g Java is a good time!
+Enter a number:
+5
+That's unlucky!
 ```

-> Use Example04_Extraction for reference.
+> Use Example04_ for reference.

 ## Part B